-The allegation of dumping is based on the comparison between the normal value in Brazil and the export price from Brazil.
-The normal value was determined based on invoices from a producer of the subject product in Brazil.
+The allegation of dumping is based on the comparison between the normal value in the PRC and the export price from the PRC.
+The normal value was constructed based on the cost of production plus general selling and administrative expenses and profit in the PRC.

-The export price was based on the official import statistics obtained from the South African
+The export price was based on six months import statistics from South African Revenue Service (SARS).